Subscription Software Agreement

 14.6.
 Independent Contractors.
 Each Party will perform its duties under this Agreement as an independent contractor.
 The Parties and their personnel will not be considered to be employees or agents of the other Party.
 Nothing in this Agreement will be interpreted as granting either Party the right or authority to make commitments of any kind for the other.
 This Agreement will not constitute, create, or be interpreted as a joint venture, partnership, or formal business organization of any kind.

 14.7.
 Third-Party Beneficiaries.
 The Agreement is entered into solely between, and may be enforced only by, the Parties.
-Except as expressly set forth in Section 15.1 – Additional Terms Applicable to Platform Providers, each Party intends that the Agreement will not benefit, or create any right or cause of action in or on behalf of, any entity other than the Parties.
+Each Party intends that the Agreement will not benefit, or create any right or cause of action in or on behalf of, any entity other than the Parties.
 Notwithstanding the foregoing, a licensor or supplier of third-party software included in the Subscription Software will be a direct and intended third-party beneficiary of this Agreement.